AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/planning-for-new-implementation.md

 ---
-title- Planning for your Marketo Engage implementation description- Learn more about the essential planning and cross-functional team collaboration for successfully implementing a new Marketo Engage instance.
-This tutorial provides sample milestones, team engagements, and resource allocations for a seamless Marketo Engage implementation. role- Admin level- Beginner doc-type- Article duration- 0 last-substantial-update- 2024-05-01 jira- KT-14808 thumbnail- KT-14808.jpeg
+title: Planning for your Marketo Engage implementation
+description: Learn more about the essential planning and cross-functional team collaboration for successfully implementing a new Marketo Engage instance.
+This tutorial provides sample milestones, team engagements, and resource allocations for a seamless Marketo Engage implementation.
+role: Admin
+level: Beginner
+doc-type: Article
+duration: 0
+last: substantial-update- 2024-05-01
+jira: KT-14808
+thumbnail: KT-14808.jpeg
 ---

 # Planning for new Marketo Engage implementation